 Each layer of the tooth plays an important role in keeping your mouth healthy and happy.
 Whether it be from injury or general wear and tear, a dental root fracture can cause discomfort and pain.
 The sooner your tooth receives treatment, the better the outcome will be.

 If you suspect that you have a fractured tooth, do not hesitate to protect your oral health.
-Our team at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area can help.
+Our team at Total Care Implant Dentistry in Irvine and the surrounding area can help.
 Contact us at (949) 258-9682 to learn more about our services or schedule an appointment.

 Layers of the Teeth